 The Grad TA application for Master's students and non-CS PhDs is OPEN.
 We will be accepting students on a rolling basis, so apply early!
 CS PhDs: do not use this application; there is a different process for you based on requirements and advisor demand.

 Being a Graduate Teaching Assistant (GTA) is a serious obligation that requires a firm and substantial weekly commitment on your part.
-A full-time GTA should average at least 12 hours per week, meaning that you may work more than 20 hours during occasional busy weeks, and less at other times.
+A full-time GTA should average about 15 hours per week, meaning that you may work more than 20 hours during occasional busy weeks, and less at other times.
 GTAs, unlike UTAs, are not paid by the hour; we pay you to do a job.
-If, however, you find yourself working a lot over or under the ~12 hour average, speak to the professor or grad program staff.
+If, however, you find yourself working a lot over or under the ~15 hour average, speak to the professor or grad program staff.

 The GTA job may begin before the first day of classes and will usually continue through the posting of grades following final exams.
 Do not make travel arrangements for the end of the semester before discussing this with the professor.